 It shall be the responsibility of the Chairman of the annual meeting to inform all stockholders in attendance of the mandatory requirement of electing independent directors.
 He shall ensure that independent directors are elected during the annual meeting.
 Specific slots for independent directors shall not be filled up by unqualified nominees.
 In case of failure of election for independent directors, the Chairman of the meeting shall call a separate election during the same meeting to fill up the vacancy.
 A stockholder may vote such number of shares for as many persons as there are directors to be elected.
-He may cumulate said shares and give one candidate as many votes as the number of directors to be elected multiplied by the number of his shares, or he may distribute them on the same principle among as many candidates as he shall see fit; Provided, that the total number of votes cast by him shall not exceed the number of shares owned by him as shown in the books of FLI multiplied by the whole number of directors to be elected. ddThe directors of FLI are elected at the annual stockholders' meeting, to hold office until their respective successors have been duly appointed or elected and qualified.
+He may cumulate said shares and give one candidate as many votes as the number of directors to be elected multiplied by the number of his shares, or he may distribute them on the same principle among as many candidates as he shall see fit; Provided, that the total number of votes cast by him shall not exceed the number of shares of FLI are elected at the annual stockholders' meeting, to hold office until their respective successors have been duly appointed or elected and qualified.
 Vacancies in the Board occurring mid-term are filled as provided in the Revised Corporation Code and FLI's Revised Manual on Corporate Governance.
 Officers and committee members are appointed or elected by the Board of Directors typically at its first meeting following the annual stockholders' meeting, each to hold office until his successor shall have been duly elected or appointed and qualified.